roc-lang/examples/examples/ErrorHandling/README.md

 # Error handling with try and Result

-A more complex "real world" example that demonstartes the use of `try`, `Result` and error handling in Roc.
+A more complex "real world" example that demonstrates the use of `try`, `Result` and error handling in Roc.

 ## Full Code